 Each of these injuries, if left untreated, can result in more severe, life-altering injuries.
 However, the likelihood that you can recover any compensation for long-term costs and consequences associated with the injury goes down with each passing day.
 For instance, it may be obvious to an insurance adjuster that your back problems are the result of the accident when you report them to your doctor immediately after the accident.
 However, when you wait a month or even two, the adjuster might try to argue that subsequent activities could have caused your injuries.
 Because there are no medical records from immediately following the accident, you have very little evidence to support your claim.

 Ideally, you should seek medical care within three days of an accident.
 This is the case even if you don’t sustain injuries or develop any symptoms.
 By seeing a doctor within this timeframe, you can ensure you have a completely solid and irrefutable case.

 In most car accident cases, the injuries are minor and the at-fault party’s insurance company is more than happy to pay for minor medical expenses.
 However, in more severe cases — or in cases that involve severe and costly injuries — the at-fault party’s insurance company may try to get out of paying for damages or try to offer a low-ball settlement.
 These are the cases in which it may be necessary to hire a personal injury attorney.

 If you sustained injuries and excessive damages in a car crash, a personal injury lawyer can assess your case and determine its worth.
 More importantly, your lawyer can negotiate with the insurer on your behalf, uphold your rights and, if necessary, go to bat for you in court.
-If you want to obtain the best possible outcome to your case, contact the team at Martinez, Hart, Thompson & Sanchez, P.C. to schedule your free consultation today.
+If you want to obtain the best possible outcome to your case, contact the team at Martinez, Hart, Sanchez & Romero, P.C. to schedule your free consultation today.